lshprung/terminal-media-launcher/docs/README.md

 ## Compiling and Running

-tml can be compiled on any system with gcc and the ncurses library installed.
+tml can be compiled on any system with make, gcc, and the ncurses library (libncurses-dev) installed.
 It has been tested to work on Ubuntu, and can also be compiled and run on Windows 10, but is designed with Linux in mind.
 To compile and run tml:

 1. Clone the repository
 2. Run `make` in the directory the repository was cloned into.
 This will create a file called `tml`